TinnedTuna/journal/README.md

 `journal`

-Your editor, or vim if non is configured, should be launched.
+Your editor, or vim if none is configured, should be launched.
 You can enter whatever text you like.
 After you have closed the editor, it will be saved in `~/.journal`, along with a log.

+The table of contents `~/.journal/toc` will be kept updated with the first 50 characters of the first line of your entry.
+Keep this short and descriptive so you can find your entries quickly.

 ## License